Guide

 Is it legal to make karaoke from a copyrighted song?

 Creating a private instrumental for personal use (practicing at home) generally falls under fair use in most countries.
 Performing or distributing the track publicly may require a license from the rights holder.
+Hosting a karaoke night using AI-generated tracks is a legal grey area — check the rules in your jurisdiction.

 Why are some vocals still audible in the result?

 AI vocal separation is not perfect — some vocal frequencies overlap with instruments.
 Songs with complex arrangements or unusual mixing will have more bleed-through than others.
+Modern models like Demucs handle most popular music very well, but 100% removal is not guaranteed on all songs.

 Can I use the result commercially?